 Accountability is also not always easy to extend, nor receive.
 However, wise men seek wise counsel.
-Wise men also surround themselves with others that are just as wise, as well as wiser.
-I believe to become wise, you must be willing to be coachable, to at least seek first to understand, then be understood.
+Wise men also surround themselves with others that are just as wise, or wiser.
+I believe to become wise, you must be willing to be coachable, to at least seek first to understand, then to be understood.
 Don’t be quick to over react, not everything even deserves a reaction.
-Be quick to listen, slow to anger, take some time to truly see what someone is seeking to tell you or advise to you, and in the Christian world, always compare it to scripture to see if it is good and sound.
+Be quick to listen, slow to anger.
+Take some time to truly see what someone is seeking to tell you or advise to you, and in the Christian world, always compare it to scripture to see if it is good and sound.
 It is also a good habit to always verify and validate.
 The enemy loves to use what God hates like in Proverbs 6:16–19 to divide the church, an organization, the brotherhood, or any living soul by using those things.

 “The way of a fool is right in his own eyes, but a wise man listens to advice.” — Proverbs 12:15

 “Do not be deceived: “Bad company ruins good morals.” “ — 1 Corinthians 15:33

 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness,” — 2 Timothy 3:16

 So why do I ride a motorcycle, I shared just a bit in the beginning, but that may take more paragraphs to expound upon.
 Why do I like the Biker Community and drawn to Motorcycle Clubs?
 Well other than my love of motorcycles, the open road, the great outdoors, encouraging others to chase after the “Beautiful Outlaw” in Christ, it is for the treasure of authentic, genuine, real, true Brotherhood and Accountability.